sbiermanlytle/php-user-manager/README.md

 This repo contains an open source php user management application.

-It is designed with a paradigm called Application-Router-Controller-View, or ARCV.
+It is designed with the ARCV paradigm (Application-Router-Controller-View).

 ---